jado4810/md2pdf/README.md

 * `-t «title»`
     * Specify the document title to be printed on the page header
     * If omitted, attempt to extract from H1 header
+* `-r «ratio»`
+    * Specify the img magnify ratio in percentage
+    * Recommended smaller (< 100) value on screenshots from zoomed screen to get clear images in PDF
 * `-l «lang»`
     * Speciry the language scheme, to set some styles: fonts and indentation rules
     * Available below for now: